sirisian/ecmascript-types/README.md

 catch (e:Error => console.log(e.message))
 ```

-This accomplishes exception filters without requiring a second keyword.
+This accomplishes exception filters without requiring a keyword like "when".
 That said it would probably not be a true lambda and instead be limited to only expressions.

 # Example:
 Packet bit writer/reader https://gist.github.com/sirisian/dbc628dde19771b54dec